curveservices/tic-tac-toe/README.md

 # Project: Tic Tac Toe

-## Live Demo :point_right: <a href="">A game of tic tac toe</a>
+## Live Demo :point_right: [A game of tic tac toe]()

 ## PC View :point_down:
 <img>

 ## Overview

 <a href="">Project Tic Tac Toe</a> has been set as part of <a href="https://www.theodinproject.com/">The Odin project</a>.
-Making sure to use as little global code as possible by tucking everthing away inside of a module or factory.
+Create a game of tic tac toe whilst ensuring to use as little global code as possible, by tucking everthing away inside of a module or factory.
 Skills learnt from the prevoiuse lesson <a href="https://www.theodinproject.com/lessons/node-path-javascript-factory-functions-and-the-module-pattern">Factory Functions & The Module Pattern</a>.

 ## Assets